 We identified spatially dissociable regions on the basis of shared co-activation profiles with the rest of the brain (Kober et al., 2008; Toro et al., 2008; Smith et al., 2009; Chang et al., 2013), an approach that exploits the likelihood of a voxel co-activating with another voxel across studies in the meta-analytic database (Figure 2).
 Because structure-to-function mappings can be identified at multiple spatial scales, we iteratively extracted 2- through 15-cluster solutions and assessed their validity using the silhouette score—a commonly used measure of inter-cluster coherence.
-Permutation analyses indicated that the null hypothesis of random clustering could be rejected for all solutions, with silhouette scores reaching local maxima at 3 9 clusters We focus on the 3- and 9- cluster solutions they provide s.
+Permutation analyses indicated that the null hypothesis of random clustering could be rejected for all solutions, with silhouette scores reaching local maxima at 3 clusters (Figure 2C).
+The plateauing of silhouette scores suggests that there is little objective basis for selecting one solution over another past around 9 clusters (Thirion et al., 2014).
+We have therefore opted to focus on the 3-cluster and 9- cluster solutions because they provide greater theoretical parsimony than more fine-grained solutions.

-MFC three broad along rostral-caudal axis.
-The nine-cluster solution revealed additional fine-grained topographical organization, with each of the three major zones fractionating into 2-4 smaller regions (84% of all voxels within each zone overlapped with its putative cytoarchitechtonic – suggesting morphological properties constrain, but not determine function.
-Within the posterior zone, we identified two clusters (Picard and Strick, 1996) SMA – – suggesting these morphologically distinct areas co-activate similarly across tasks. the middle zone, we identified two to the (Vogt, 2016)ventral clusters anterior , we identified a ventral vmPFC(Mackey and Petrides, 2014)
+At the coarsest level, MFC divided into three broad bilateral clusters organized along the rostral-caudal axis.
+The nine-cluster solution revealed additional fine-grained topographical organization, with each of the three major zones fractionating into 2-4 smaller regions (84% of all voxels within each zone overlapped with its putative sub-regions).
+We henceforth refer to the clusters from the 3-cluster solution as “zones” to differentiate them from clusters in the 9-cluster solution, which we refer to as “sub-regions”.

+To better understand the anatomical location of our clusters, we compared them to previously defined sub-regions from the Harvard-Oxford (H-O) probabilistic structural atlas and well-known cytoarchitechtonic studies.
+Although we did not necessarily expect our clusters to conform precisely to morphologically derived regions, we nonetheless observed moderate correspondence– suggesting morphological properties constrain, but not determine function.
+Within the posterior zone, we identified two clusters (Figure 2A; SMA [P1] & pre-SMA[P2]) with a high probability of occurring in SMA according to H-O. The two clusters were approximately delineated by the vertical commissure anterior (VCA), consistent with cytoarchitechtonic delineations (Picard and Strick, 1996).
+However, SMA [P1] spanned multiple cytoarchitechtonic areas– extending ventrally to include portions of Picard & Strick’s cingulate zones– suggesting these morphologically distinct areas co-activate similarly across tasks.

+In the middle zone, we identified four clusters consistent with midcingulate cortex (MCC).
+In particular, two anterior and two posterior clusters delineated from each other a few millimeters anterior to the VCA, consistent with Vogt’s definition of anterior and posterior midcingulate cortex (Vogt, 2016).
+The two dorsal clusters (pdMCC [M1] & adMCC [M2]) showed a high probability of falling within H-O’s paracingulate gyrus, whereas the two ventral clusters (pvMCC [M3] & avMCC [M4]) showed a high probability of falling in the cingulate gyrus proper.
+Unlike some cytoarchitechtonic studies, we did not identify any regions exclusively located in the cingulate sulcus, such as the rostral cingulate zone.

+In the anterior zone, the most dorsal cluster (dmPFC [A1]) included medial aspects of H-O’s frontal pole and superior frontal gyrus, and was entirely outside of the anterior cingulate gyrus.
+Ventrally, we identified a second cluster (pgACC [A2]) which was primarily located within pregenual aspects of the anterior cingulate gyrus, but also included pregenual portions of paracingulate gyrus.
+Finally, the most ventral cluster (vmPFC [A3]) encompassed both pregenual aspects of the ACC and medial OFC, similar to the vmPFC area of interest used in cytoarchtechtonic studies (Mackey and Petrides, 2014).